-You can also go through the wall at an angle starting directly at the fireplace as depicted in Figure 15.

-An angled wall insulated radiation shield (XM-6EWRSI30 or XM-6EWRSI45) must be used wherever the chimney passed through an exterior wall.
+You can also go through the wall at an angle starting directly at the fireplace as depicted in Figure 14.
+An angled wall insulated radiation shield (XM-6EWRSI30 or XM-6EWRSI45) must be used wherever the chimney passes through a combustible exterior wall.
 Make sure you have enough ceiling height.
 If not, you might want to consider installing the fireplace in an outside chase.